Raptus/raptus.AzureBicep/az_files_mon_alert_dynamic_nonfree/readme.md

 - Find the API Connection office365-connection (Status: Error)
 - Click Edit API connection -> Authorize -> Sign in -> Save

-### 3. Script
+### 3. Check the ressources for errors, run a test

-- Go to the Automation Account aa-storage-monitor -> Runbooks
-- Click Check-Storage-Quota -> Edit